 Our Plastic Lobster

 This toy lobster is made of soft plastic.
 It's so realistic, it's almost a replica of a real lobster.
-Our lobster is slightly squeezable like a rubber animal, and it floats.
+It is slightly squeezable like a rubber animal, and it floats.
 When you fill it with water, it squirts from the mouth.
 When it's filled with air, it squeaks when you squeeze it!
+This plastic lobster makes for a great display item.
 The 8 1/2-inch length is measured from the curved feelers to the end of its tail.
 Check out our other lobster, shrimp, and crayfish toys and gifts.

 About Clawed Lobsters